HAL-LO friends: Holland America Line Brand Analysis

 Branding strategies

 In order to evolve its brand image, HAL created a new brand campaign in 2016.
 According to one of their blog posts, they introduced a new logo, tagline, and advertising campaign.
-New advertising methods include both local-market and national television commercials, and they reach the audience through different channels.
+New advertising methods include both local-market and national television commercials, reaching the audience through different channels.

-The campaign seems like a positive next step for the company.
-However, comments with mixed opinions can be found under the blog post.
-Some think it’s refreshing that they steer away from the old-fashioned logo.
-Yet, the majority share they’re disappointed that the new logo has no trace left of its past or traditions.
+The campaign appears to be a positive next step for the company.
+However, mixed opinions can be found in the comments.
+Some find it refreshing that HAL steers away from the old-fashioned logo, while the majority are disappointed that the new logo shows no trace of its past or traditions.

 Differentiation

-Premium cruise lines operate in a competitive category, and they cater more for mature travellers and older generational families.
-One of HAL’s biggest premium line competitors would be Celebrity Cruises, so we’ll make a short comparison.
+Premium cruise lines operate in a competitive category and cater primarily to mature travellers and older generational families.
+One of HAL’s biggest premium line competitors is Celebrity Cruises.

 Brand opportunities

-HAL could get their desired brand positioning if they take action to attract the lower demographics.
-Add activities that cater more to kids, teens, or the whole family.
-Though nothing too crazy, in order to stay as a more premium and mature cruise line.
+HAL could achieve its desired brand positioning by taking action to attract younger demographics.
+For example, adding activities that cater more to kids, teens, or even the whole family—without compromising its premium, mature image.

-In addition, instead of bringing back the logo, HAL could attempt to incorporate elements of old traditions into the cruise experience.
-This way, it will “reflect its unique 140 year heritage”.
+In addition, instead of attempting to bring back the old logo, HAL might consider incorporating elements of its rich traditions into the overall cruise experience to “reflect its unique 140-year heritage.”

 Conclusion

-To summarize, HAL has continuously had a stable brand.
-Of course, there is always room for improvement, such as by working on stronger brand awareness or differentiation.
-According to this webpage, they rank in the top five in many categories.
-“Best Line for Service” and “Best Line for Dining”, for example.
-In spite of that, HAL doesn’t excel in any specific category.
-Otherwise, that could really set them apart from other cruise lines.
+To summarize, HAL has maintained a stable brand over the years.
+Of course, there is always room for improvement in areas such as brand awareness and differentiation.
+According to one webpage, HAL ranks in the top five in many categories (e.g., “Best Line for Service” and “Best Line for Dining”).
+However, HAL doesn’t excel in any specific category that would set it significantly apart from other cruise lines.